metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Tue 10 Jan 2017 09:22:47 GMT
 - merged big data ethnography chapter to get scripts for plots.
 - extracted a list of todos to help me look at what needs to be done.
-Here's the line: grep 'TODO' % > todo.md
+Here's the line: grep 'MUSTDO' % > mustdo.md
 - working on the introduction again -- it seems clunky because it moves between number and technical ensemble.
 What can I do about that?
 - DONE: align the conclusion with the introduction

 ## Wed 11 Jan 2017 09:15:50 GMT
 - hard to start today ...working on the conclusion, checking it maps onto the introduction.
 -reordered the conclusion quite a lot and think its ok.
 Also re-did the abstract in the same vein.
--TODO: go through the rest of the todos marking key ones ...
+-DONE: go through the rest of the todos marking key ones ...

+## Thu 12 Jan 2017 09:20:40 GMT
+- configuration in Suchman's sense comes together with figure in numeric sense; suggesting that figures can have volume, density, surface, curve together with other things; this is what configurative enumerations might do ... thicken numbers, explore their graphic folds.
+- went through the TODOs and either did them or demoted them.
+Felt that I was getting somewhere when I began to identify configuration with the obscure central zone, the margin of indeterminacy that allows machines to be grouped together.
+It seems that it might be worth following that a bit more, but not in this paper!
+- TODO: fix any missing references